Official Roll of the Baronetage

-As of January 2020, there are 1,245 baronetcies on the official roll (including about 200 with no incumbent because succession is dormant or unproven); of these 142 are of England, 60 of Ireland, 116 of Scotland, 125 of Great Britain and 802 of the United Kingdom.
-Of the current baronets, 254 are also peers.
-The oldest baronetage by date of creation (the Premier Baronet) is Sir Nicholas Bacon, 14th Baronet of Redgrave whose title was created in 1611 in the Baronetage of England.
+As of January 2020, there were 1,245 baronetcies on the Official Roll, of which approximately 200 have no incumbent because the succession is dormant or unproven.
+Of these, 142 belong to the Baronetage of England, 60 to the Baronetage of Ireland, 116 to the Baronetage of Scotland, 125 to the Baronetage of Great Britain and 802 to the Baronetage of the United Kingdom.
+Among the current baronets, 254 are also peers.
+The oldest baronetcy by date of creation, that of the Premier Baronet, is held by Sir Nicholas Bacon, 14th Baronet, of Redgrave, whose title was created in 1611 in the Baronetage of England.